Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 LEGISLATIVE COUNSEL'S DIGEST

-This bill would, commencing on January 1, 2026, authorize the department to charge each entity that manufactures or imports into the state for sale any firearm safety device listed on the roster, an annual fee, as specified.
+This bill would authorize the department commencing on January 1, 2026, to charge a fee for devices newly listed on the roster to cover costs related to the approval of the device, as specified.
+This bill would also, commencing on January 1, 2026, authorize the department to charge each entity that manufactures or imports into the state for sale any firearm safety device that is listed on the roster, an annual fee to cover the cost of storage of prototype devices.
 The bill would additionally require that any device newly added to the roster have certain information engraved or otherwise permanently affixed to the device.
 The bill would also require any entity seeking to list a device to comply with specified business standards.

 This bill would provide a process by which a device that has been removed from the roster for nonpayment of the fee, to be relisted.
 The bill would also provide a process for a device model that is identical to a listed model except for certain cosmetic differences to be listed without testing.
 These processes require the submission of certain statements signed under penalty of perjury.